-During your workshop, make these examples available to your participants by setting them up as demo stations in your work space.
+During your workshop, make these examples available to your participants simply by scattering them around in the middle of your work table with the rest of your materials.
 This allows participants to use the examples as a reference if they’re looking for inspiration, have a question, or choose to examine them.

 As a facilitator, it is important to avoid walking your participants through every step that went into making an example or having every participant make one of the examples.
 Simply introduce the workshop prompt or theme, and let people dive right in!